HannahBuckland/HannahBuckland/README.md

 ### Hi there 👋

-Hello I’m Hannah (she|her), I am a PhD researcher at the University of Bristol working with the Volcanology Research Group.
+Hello I’m Hannah (she|her), I am a posdoctoral researcher at Swansea University working with the Swansea Tephra Group.

-Throughout my postgraduate career I have developed a passion for data analysis and visualisation as a means of storytelling.
+Throughout my research career I have developed a passion for data analysis and visualisation as a means of storytelling.

 # [CV](https://hannahmbuckland.wordpress.com/cv/)